Warden1234/fitness-app/README.md

 # Fitness-app
 ## Overview
 This project is a Kivy-based application that helps users track their fitness and diet plans.
+This project was designed especially for "Decentraton 2.0" Hackathon.
 It integrates Google Gemini AI for generating personalized training and eating plans, uses OpenCV and MediaPipe for gesture-based workout counting (push-ups and pull-ups).
 ## Features
 * **Personalized Training Plan**: Generates a daily workout plan using Gemini AI.
 * **Diet Plan Generator**: Creates a daily meal plan with calorie estimates.